gve-sw/gve_devnet_iosxe_interface_uptime_report/README.md

 # gve_devnet_iosxe_interface_uptime_report
-This sample script creates a report consisting of the DNA Center VLAN report data and uptime/down time per interface.
-Therefore, it retrieves the uptime/down time data directly from the device and appends it to the latest VLAN report from DNA Center.
+This sample script creates a report for Cisco Catalyst 9300, 9500 and 9200L devices, consisting of the DNA Center VLAN report data and uptime/downtime per interface.
+Therefore, it retrieves the uptime/downtime data directly from the device and appends it to the latest VLAN report from DNA Center.
 The mentioned DNA Center report is triggered, downloaded and deleted automatically as part of the script.

 ## Contacts